islco/sudo/source/_posts/2016-04-21-going-to-mars-unity-in-a-real-world-use-case.md

 - How performance intensive would the end product be?
 - Were there any other benefits of using a game engine?

-((( this ^^^^ is $$$$ and the real reason someone is going to read this post from a technical perspective.
-I would love to see these questions clearly and unequivocly answered with hard #s and easy to follow steps )))

 ## Advantages and obstacles

 Our game engine of choice was the Unity egine and our first order of business was to analyze just how well-supported webGL builds were in Unity.
 Put simply, it works pretty darn well -- just like Unreal claims.
 However, we did find a few limitations such as a lack of support for things like movie-based textures.
-Some of these more sophisticated Unity features don't seem to have one-to-one parity in the webGL world.   ((( point 1 check )))
+Some of these more sophisticated Unity features don't seem to have one-to-one parity in the webGL world.

 Thankfully, because the design accounts for these limitations, and also because of the environment in which it's going to be run (the browser), we could offload some of those features and build them as part of the website portion, using standard web technologies.
 It was important, however, that we kept both technologies (Unity and the Web) tightly integrated to each other.
 Unity has fantastic support for interoperability between the two of them, exposing all public functions of our GameObjects to the JavaScript runtime.
 Conversely, Unity also has access to the global JavaScript scope through an external interface call.

 In addition, because the Unity community and marketplace is so mature, we could leverage many of the third-party plugins to facilitate some of the more tedious and complex tasks we would've had to manage with three.js, for example.
 We used a [Camera Path Animator](https://www.assetstore.unity3d.com/en/#!/content/617) for creating and managing all camera movement in a much more simplified way.
 We simply needed to trigger animations as necessary, and we could create and tweak those paths in a visual environment.
 The other great plugin we used, is the fantastic [ShaderForge](http://acegikmo.com/shaderforge/), which allowed us to really hone in on the visual polish we needed for this project.

-((( i feel like we addressed point 1 and maybe point 5 --via the plugins.  really would like to see more direct answers to the above poitns )))

 ## Lessons learned

-((( memory management, compression improvement?, seemless loading )))

 Early on we realized that memory usage is a big concern when building for webGL.
 It's impossible to gauge what kind of hardware will be using the application, thus, we needed to use our best judgement when creating the assets that would form the experience and balance fidelity with browser footprint.

 In addition, some issues only surfaced when faced with limited memory.
 For example, traversing the Game Object hierarchy in an efficient way becomes paramount, as you can quickly overflow the memory alloted when running inside a browser.
-We had to be very judicious and save all results from any type of GameObject query for future use, instead of attempting to query multiple times. ((( i just don't really know what's going on here, maybe thats me ???? )))
+We had to be very judicious and save all results from any type of GameObject query for future use, instead of attempting to query multiple times.

 Unity builds its webGL products with Gzipping enabled out of the box.
 Unity's JavaScript loader then takes that and unzips it itself, using the JavaScript engine.
 This project used that as is, but we're currently investigating wether we could build unzipped, and use our webserver's gzipping and built-in browser capabilities to unzip at a lower cost to the end client.

 Finally, the last piece to make this experience great, was to present to the user a polished experience *while* we were loading the Unity product.
 Out of the box, Unity suggests that you include their loader via a script tag.
 The main files will then be downloaded asynchronously.
 Once the client has downloaded the files - which can be quite large, - Unity loads it all into memory.
 There is a noticeable freeze of the browser tab while all that data gets loaded into memory, and unfortunately there are no "middle-points" in this process where we could update our UI to reflect some process.